oktadev/okta-blog/_source/_posts/2020-06-24-heroku-docker-react.md

 I tried this and noticed that HTTPS wasn't forced.
 I had to add `"https_only": true` back into `static.json`, then re-push.

-## Learn More About React and Docker
+## Learn More About Heroku, Docker, and React

 In this tutorial, you learned how to use Docker to containerize your React application.
 You can do this manually with `docker build` or use Heroku's Container Registry to push and release projects with a `Dockerfile`.
 You can also use the `pack` command to leverage Cloud-Native + Heroku buildpacks when building a container.